Capillary/ecom-api-document/source/includes/_order.md

 ## Authorize Order

-Authorizes an order from the payment pending status.
+Authorizes a pending order (an order with pending payment status).